dimosr/dimosr.github.io/_posts/2018-03-30-The-tech-talks-you-must-watch.md

 ---
 This post is part of the ["Things you MUST do (if you haven't yet)" series]({{ site.baseurl }}{% post_url 2018-03-25-The-things-you-must-do %}), covering tech talks.
 If you want to read a bit more of my rumbling on why I started doing this, feel free to read the original post, linked above.

 Below, you will find a personal compilation of the best tech talks I've watched so far and I'd recommend to anyone looking to expand his field of knowledge.
-Note that I've put effort in excluding mediocre videos from this list to make sure this list can be as valuable as possible.
-The main criteria I've used are the following:
+I made a conscious effort to keep this list as valuable as possible to readers by only including talks that were truly insightful for me, instead of putting here every video I just enjoyed.
+Some of the criteria I've used for the selection are the following:
 * the ideas presented on the talks are timeless.
 * the knowledge is as generic and technology-unaware as possible, so that people from all technical fields and backgrounds can benefit.
 * the talks contained breakthrough ideas or made me see things from a new perspective.
 Of course, this can't be done without bias, since the more talks I watch, the harder it is for a new talk to satisfy this check.